visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 Database Read Options
 ---------------------
-Several database plugins have options that affect reading and/or writing with that format.
+Several database plug-ins have options that affect reading and/or writing with that format.
 These are described in this section.
-Alternatively, in some cases, the behavior of a database plugin may be affected by enviornment variables.
+Alternatively, in some cases, the behavior of a database plug-in may be affected by enviornment variables.

 Exodus
 ~~~~~~